mysqljs/named-placeholders/test/example.md

 # given input query with named parameters

-it should build corresponding query with `?` placeholders and fill arrau of parameres from input object
+it should build corresponding query with `?` placeholders and fill array of parameres from input object

 ```js
   var compile = require('..')();